BBT Fertility Calculator

 What is the "cover line" in BBT charting?

-The "cover line" is the horizontal baseline temperature drawn on a **BBT chart**, representing the average of the lower pre-ovulatory temperatures.
-The temperature must rise significantly above this line for **3 consecutive days** to achieve **ovulation confirmation**.
+The "cover line" is the horizontal baseline temperature drawn on a BBT chart, representing the average of the lower pre-ovulatory temperatures (typically the six days before the shift).
+The temperature must rise significantly above this line for 3 consecutive days to achieve ovulation confirmation.

 How much does BBT temperature usually rise after ovulation?